Create AWS Lambda Functions from JavaScript Callbacks

 });

-The callbackFactory property accepts a function that runs once when Lambda loads your module.
-It performs expensive initialization (creating the Express app, configuring middleware), then returns the actual handler function that Lambda invokes for each request.
-This separates one-time setup from per-request logic, reducing cold start impact on subsequent invocations.
+The callbackFactory property accepts a function that runs once when Lambda loads your code.
+It performs expensive setup (creating Express apps, opening database connections) and returns the actual handler function.
+The context parameter provides Lambda runtime information like remaining execution time.
+This pattern reduces cold start impact for frameworks that need initialization.

 Handle API Gateway requests with typed events